-1. Click Start \rightarrow Programs (or All Programs) \rightarrow Dell \rightarrow Lasso and click Lasso.

-The Welcome to Lasso window is displayed.

-2. Select Use an existing configuration.
+- 1. Click Start \rightarrow Programs (or All Programs) \rightarrow Dell \rightarrow Lasso and click Lasso.
+The Welcome to Lasso window is displayed. - 2.
+Select Use an existing configuration.

 A drop-down box with the available configurations is displayed.
-A dialog box displays indicating that background validation is in-progress.

 3. Click Continue